-Our Venezuela program encourages dialogue between the U.S. and Venezuelan governments, informs policy makers about how Venezuelans view the arc of their country’s political, social, economic, and foreign policy project, and assesses its implications for U.S. policy.
+CDA observed every election and referendum in Venezuela since 2006.
+Our Venezuela program encouraged dialogue between the U.S. and Venezuelan governments, informed policymakers about how Venezuelans view the arc of their country’s political, social, economic, and foreign policy project, and also assessed its implications for U.S. policy.